adaapp/ada-farm-marking-guidelines/README.md

 1. Farm pass criteria (20 marks)

-* Quality 1: Only one of animals, crops or the market implemented, and no further technical concepts found.
+* Quality 1: Only one of the standard requirements (animals, crops, and the market) implemented, and no further technical concepts found.
-* Quality 2: Only two of animals, crops or the market implemented, and too few technical concepts found.
+* Quality 2:  Only one of the standard requirements (animals, crops, and the market) implemented, and one or more technical concepts found.
-* Quality 3: Only basic extension of animals, crops and the market, and not enough technical concepts found.
+* Quality 3:  Only two of the standard requirements (animals, crops, and the market) implemented, and fewer than four technical concepts found.
-* Quality 4: All of animals, crops and the market implemented to an acceptable standard, with at least four of the technical concepts found.
+* Quality 4: All of the standard requirements (animals, crops, and the market) implemented to an acceptable standard, with at least four of the technical concepts found to a good standard.

 2. Farm merit criteria (15 marks)

 * Quality 1: One or more further specific requirements implemented to an acceptable standard, or two or more to a good standard, and one or two further technical concepts found.
 * Quality 2: One or more further specific requirements implemented to a good standard, and two or three further technical concepts found.
-* Quality 3: One or more further specific requirements implemented to a good standard, and three or more further technical concepts implemented to a good standard
+* Quality 3: One or more further specific requirements implemented to a good standard, and three or more further technical concepts found to a good standard
 * Quality 4: Two or more further specific requirements implemented to a good standard, or one or more to an excellent standard, and three or more further technical concepts found to an excellent standard

 3. Farm distinction criteria (15 marks)

-* Quality 1: At least one further technical concept hit to an acceptable standard.
+* Quality 1: At least one further technical concept found to an acceptable standard.
-* Quality 2: At least one further technical concept hit to a good standard, or two to an acceptable standard.
+* Quality 2: At least one further technical concept found to a good standard, or two to an acceptable standard.
-* Quality 3: At least three further technical concepts hit to an acceptable standard, or four to a good standard, or two to an excellent standard
+* Quality 3: At least three further technical concepts found to an acceptable standard, or four to a good standard, or two to an excellent standard
-* Quality 4: At least four further technical concepts hit to an excellent standard.
+* Quality 4: At least four further technical concepts found to an excellent standard.

 ## 1. Clone down the repository and view their game